jinaga/jinaga.js/contributing.md

 Once:

 - Install [node](https://nodejs.org/)
-- Run "npm install bower -g" to install [Bower](http://bower.io/)
-- Run "npm install tsd@next -g" to install the [Typescript definition manager](http://definitelytyped.org/tsd/)
-- Run "npm install -g grunt-cli" to install the [grunt](http://gruntjs.com/getting-started) command-line interface

 Each time you pull:

-- Run "tsd reinstall"
-- Run "tsd rebundle"
-- Run "npm install"
-- Run "bower install"
+- Run `npm ci`

 As you work:

-- Run "grunt" to compile and run the tests
+- Run `npm run test:watch` to compile and run the tests during development
-- Run "grunt watch" to start the watcher that will compile and run tests

 ## Testing

-Follow the instructions in the [ImprovingU](https://github.com/jinaga/ImprovingU/blob/master/README.md) Jinaga sample app.
-Create your own application using Jinaga, and let me know what issues you find.
-Open [issues](https://github.com/michaellperry/jinaga/issues) in this repository.
+Follow the instructions on [jinaga.com](https://jinaga.com) to create a new app.
+Let me know what issues you find.

-## Roadmap

-The large steps to achieve the vision of Historical Modeling in JavaScript and beyond are documented in the [Jinaga Roadmap](https://github.com/michaellperry/jinaga/blob/master/roadmap.md).
-Please look through that document to decide where you want to help out.
+Open [issues](https://github.com/jinaga/jinaga/issues) in this repository.

 ## Recommendations

-Create [issues](https://github.com/michaellperry/jinaga/issues) for anything you would like to see changed in the roadmap.
+Create [issues](https://github.com/jinaga/jinaga/issues) for anything you would like to see changed.
 We will discuss it in the public arena.
 Keep in mind, however, that recommendations for changes are to be defended.
 Be prepared to provide evidence that it makes the system more resilient, more secure, or easier to use.
 Personal preference is not evidence.

 ## Sending pull requests